Planet

 What is MCP?

 MCP is a little different to DCC.
 MCP stands for Multi-Currency Pricing.
-It is designed to help businesses that serve international customers in cardholder, not present environments such as the internet, mail-order and telephone order.
+It is designed to help businesses that serve international customers in cardholder, not present environments such as mail-order and telephone order.
 However, it can also be used as a terminal application in card present (point-of-sale or POS) environments (see Q&A below for an explanation of POS).

 MCP is a fantastic payment tool for merchants with international clientele.
 It means that they can price goods and services in various foreign currencies whilst continuing to receive settlement and reporting in their home currency.
 For example, with MCP, merchants can sell the same item to British customers in Great British Pounds, Republic of Ireland customers in Euros, and Japanese customers in Yen.
-As with DCP, this feature is available only for Visa and MasterCard networks.

 How does MCP work?
 Suppose a British customer is based in the UK and wishes to purchase a gift from a Japanese online store.
 The product is marked up in Japanese Yen.